jweigend/JEEAngularCRUD/README.md

 JEEAngularCRUD
 ==============

-Sample CRUD Application shows a JEE REST Backend and a Angular HTML5 Client (Requires Netbeans 8)
+Sample CRUD Application shows a JEE REST Backend and a Angular HTML5 Client (Developed in Netbeans 8)

+Installation:

+CRUDClient>
+	npm install
+	bower install
+	grunt serve / or use Netbeans Chrome Extension

+CRUDServer>
+	mvm clean install
+	Project can be direct started in Netbeans 8 (Glassfish)